jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/training-models/index.md

 ### Choosing the Correct GPU

-Visit the <Anchor label="GPU Instance Sizes" title="Instance Sizes & ML Credits" href="/docs/instance-sizes---ml-credits">GPU Instance Sizes</Anchor> page to view the full specifications of FrogML's GPU instance selection.
+Visit the [GPU Instance Sizes](doc:instance-sizes-ml-credits) page to view the full specifications of FrogML's GPU instance selection.

 ### Project Dependencies